Diamantinasaurus: Classification

 When it was originally described, Diamantinasaurus was assigned to Lithostrotia incertae sedis.
 In both phylogenies it was placed in, Diamantinasaurus was either just outside Saltasauridae or the sister taxon of Opisthocoelicaudia within the family.
 In a 2014 study, it was found that the genus was placed as a lithostrotian in both large phylogenies, in a relatively derived position in Titanosauria.
 Their first phylogeny was modified from that of Carbadillo and Sander (2014), the matrix being indirectly based on Wilson's 2002 phylogeny.
 In that cladogram, Diamantinasaurus was found to be sister taxon to Tapuiasaurus, their relationship outside of Saltasauridae.
 In this phylogeny, the Bremer support for each group was at most 1.
 Five features of the skeleton supported the placement of Diamantinasaurus in Lithostrotia.

 In the same study, the relationships using the Mannion et al. (2013) matrix were tested.
 These resolved with Diamantinasaurus as a saltasaurid, sister to Opisthocoelicaudia, with Dongyangosaurus as the next closest.
 Two characters were found to support the placement of Diamantinasaurus in Lithostrotia, and a third could not be evaluated.

 Another phylogenetic analysis in 2016, partially reproduced below, found it as a non-lithostrotian titanosaur and the sister taxon of the contemporary Savannasaurus.

+Gorscak & O'Connor (2019) in their description of Mnyamawamtuka recovered Diamantinasaurus as a saltasaurid using a parsimony phylogenetic analysis, while a variable-rates Bayesian phylogenetic analysis recovered it as falling just outside Saltasauridae.

 The 2021 study recovered a similar topology, finding a close relationship with Savannasaurus as well as Sarmientosaurus from the early Late Cretaceous of Patagonia, which skull had similarities to the referred cranial material of Diamantinasaurus.
 The clade containing these taxa was dubbed Diamantinasauria.
+Beeston et al. (2024) considered Australotitan as a junior synonym of Diamantinasaurus or an indeterminate species of diamantinasaurian titanosaur, since the holotype of Australotitan possesses no distinguishable autapomorphic features to classify it as a valid genus and shares many similarities with known specimens of Diamantinasaurus.

 Paleobiology

 Growth

 In 2011, the smallest positively identified titanosaur embryo was described.
 Although it was uncovered in Mongolia, the embryo shares the most features with Diamantinasaurus and Rapetosaurus.
 The embryo, from a relatively spherical 87.07–91.1 mm egg, was identified as persisting to a lithostrotian.
 The embryo was slightly robust, intermediate between the robustness of Rapetosaurus and Diamantinasaurus.
 The egg is part of an entire nesting site for lithostrotian titanosaurs.
-Dating of the region also suggests that this egg predates those of Auca Mahuevo in Argentina, and the eggs were laid in the Early Cretaceous.
+Dating of the region also suggests that this egg predates those of Auca Mahuevo in Argentina, and that the eggs were laid in the Early Cretaceous.